Answers to Questions About Heavy Metals

 In addition to all our in-house programs and testing, we have also achieved Clean Label Project open_in_new certification on many of our products.
 In fact, we achieved the most First 1,000 Day Promise certifications of any baby food brand – this is the most comprehensive of all certifications offered by this renowned non-profit.
 To achieve this certification, our foods underwent independent third-party testing for process and packaging contaminants, chemical contaminants, and heavy metals to meet the Clean Label Project’s highest quality standards.

-Is it safer to make my own baby food?
+Is it safer for families to make their own baby food?

 No – making your own baby food does not reduce the potential presence of heavy metals, as noted in a recent Healthy Babies, Bright Futures report open_in_new.